 - Jeffries points at Cooper and says, “Who do you think that is there?” instead of “Who do you think this is there?”
 This version of the line can also be heard in The Missing Pieces.

 - In Part 14, Bowie’s voice was overdubbed by voice actor Nathan Frizzell.
 Why?
 “There is logic behind it,” the voice actor promises us.
 Remember, Harry Goaz revealed that David Bowie was originally scheduled to shoot for the new series.
+UPDATE: David Lynch explained why Bowie’s voice was different.

 - Lastly, what’s the one thing that’s been omitted from Cole’s dream?
 Yes, Judy!
 We’re not gonna talk about Judy, but are we gonna remember her at all?

 Finally, an interesting coincidence.
 From certain angles, the cowboy statue outside of Dougie’s Lucky 7 Insurance offices resembles a ’70s David Bowie, as pointed out by forum user Haldeman.
+UPDATE: We have learned from David Lynch’s Room to Dream that the cowboy statue is in fact a tribute to his father, and not Bowie.